MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 #### 5.2.2 Approach 2 - No focus requirement

 ##### Pros:
-1. Opens possibility for more user scenarios
+1. Opens possibility for more user scenarios - e.g. For example, a web app can make network calls in the background when a specific clipboard item is updated - before pasting an image, a web app might want to check the image for embedded malicious content using a remote service.
+If the app can be notified about a clipboard change in background, it can trigger the necessary network operations while the user is in another page or application.
+When the user returns, the web app is ready with the results, reducing the wait time.

 ##### Cons:
 1. Might be open to misuse - a web app will be able to monitor the clipboard even when the user is interacting with other applications / pages.
 2. Not much useful unless the page focus requirement is removed from the async read/write clipboard API.
 3. Could lead to higher resource consumption due to continuous monitoring.
-E.g. if a large number of pages are listening to the clipboardchange event, when the clipboard is changed, then all the pages will recieve the event at once, which might put load on the system.
+E.g. if a large number of pages are listening to the clipboardchange event, when the clipboard is changed, then all the pages will receive the event at once, which might put load on the system.

 #### 5.2.3 Conclusion
 We favour Approach 1 - Page required to be in focus to receive event, since this approach reduces the possibility of misusing the clipboard change event in privacy related attacks.